Joy Chen

 Joy's bio

-Joy Chen is CEO of both the Multicultural Leadership Institute and the Eaton Fire Survivors Network, and a former Deputy Mayor of Los Angeles.
-For more than two decades, she has led at the highest levels of global business, media, and government across three continents.
-Her mission has remained constant: to make leadership more inclusive, strategic, and effective.
-Her leadership has been featured in The Wall Street Journal, New York Times, Harvard Business Review, Financial Times, and Vogue China.
+Joy Chen is CEO of the Multicultural Leadership Institute and Executive Director of the Eaton Fire Survivors Network.
+She is a former Deputy Mayor of Los Angeles and has led at the highest levels of global business, media, and government across three continents.
+Her work is driven by a constant mission: to make leadership more inclusive, strategic, and effective.